Your Ultimate Guide to Adelaide

 Opt for a heritage walking tour

 Dubbing itself the ‘city of great buildings’, or the ‘city of churches’, Adelaide is teeming with culture and fascinating history.
 Self-guided tours provided by Adelaide city council are an ideal way to explore the heritage of the city.
 Adelaide is comprised of a unique combination of old colonial buildings and newer sleek glass buildings, making for an interesting cityscape.
-If you’re not interested in a tour, just a stroll of the city will be enough to give you an impression of the place.
+If you’re not interested in a tour, just a stroll through the city will be enough to give you an impression of the place.
 After all, the city’s centre is relatively small and ideal for walking.

 Restaurants in Adelaide